datatheorem/TrustKit/docs/getting-started.md

 ### Configuring a Pinning Policy

-Enabling TrustKit within an App requires generating a pinning policy and then initializing TrustKit by calling the `initializeWithConfiguration:` method with your pinning policy.
+Enabling TrustKit within an App requires generating a pinning policy and then initializing TrustKit by calling the `initSharedInstanceWithConfiguration:` method with your pinning policy.

 A pinning policy is a dictionary of domain names and pinning configuration keys.